SpannerMonkey/SMIndustries/README.md

 This work provides the larger part of the EN_US localisation and will be added to as other managed mods are in turn processed for localisation .
 Failure to use 1 copy of this dictionary in combination with the above named KSP mods will result in descriptions and titles being rendered as meaningless strings

 The bulk of the original dictionary work was created and assembled by @gomker, using a combination of scripts in order to process such a large amount of individual parts .

 All of the initial code development and adaptation was carried out and supplied by Doctor Davinci.

-Splash screen courtesy DoctorDavinci from original by Snark
+Splash screen thanks and tag line courtesy DoctorDavinci from original by Snark

-Credits and collaborators, gomker, XOC2008,DoctorDavinci,Kergan,TheDog, WrenchHead,
+Credits and collaborators, gomker, XOC2008,DoctorDavinci,Kergan,TheDog, WrenchHead

-Copyright © 2017 Tony Jones
+Copyright © 2018 Tony Jones

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.